leoswing/comparequeries-datasource-rc/README.md

 ## Compatibility

 - Available as a signed Grafana marketplace plugin: `leoswing-comparequeries-datasource`.
+- Minimum supported Grafana version (plugin manifest): `8.4.0+`.
-- Supports Grafana 11, 12, and 13+.
+- Validated in our current workflow on Grafana `11.x`, `12.x`, and `13.x`.
-- Use the Target Datasource flow for all new dashboards; Grafana 13+ requires it because legacy RefId queries are no longer supported.
+- Use the Target Datasource flow for all new dashboards; on Grafana 13+, legacy RefId queries are no longer supported.
 - Supports Grafana Alerting through backend query execution.
 - Existing Grafana 11/12 dashboards that use the legacy RefId flow continue to work.